MooNFishZ/SolidWorks-Open-Selected-Part/README.md

 ---------

-Open the currently selected part or its associated assembly with a single click in SolidWorks 2021 SP5.1 (and likely other versions)
+Opens the currently selected part or its associated assembly with a single click.
+Simply select any face of the object.

+Macro for SolidWorks 2021 SP5.1 (and likely other versions).

 One click = one level down; clicking again will move down one level again, as the currently open subassembly will become the active document.

+Works in drawings and 3D views.
+Opens the current configuration from the main assembly.